 Because they specifically say the porridge is made with ‘gluten-free oats’, this should be the case with the oats at Greggs.

-Right now, Greggs don’t offer any kind of gluten-free bread, pasta or pastry in their stores which rules out much of the lunch menu.
+Right now, Greggs doesn’t offer any kind of gluten-free bread, pasta, or pastry in their stores which rules out much of the lunch menu.

-Which means, if you’re at Greggs and are looking for a lunch option, your choice is their soups.
+This means, that if you’re at Greggs and are looking for a lunch option, your choice is their soups.

-They have a Tomato Soup on their nationwide menu and, a Lentil and Bacon soup that’s available in some other areas which, their allergy information says are gluten-free.
+They have a Tomato Soup on their nationwide menu and, a Chicken and Vegetable soup that’s available in some other areas which, their allergy information says are gluten-free.

 Is Gregg’s Vegan Sausage Roll Gluten-Free?

 Unfortunately not – they might have removed the meat and replaced it with Quorn, but the pastry still contains wheat – and, the roll also contains barley.

 Is anything gluten-free at Greggs when it comes to the naughty but nice stuff – the cakes, the biscuits, the doughnuts?
 And we’re pleased to say yes, there is one gluten-free option in the sweet and sticky part of the Greggs repertoire.

 It’s possible to make good brownies with gluten-free flour – and so I’m guessing this is what’s happening with these goey treats.